On b-bit min-wise hashing for large-scale regression and classification with sparse data: Interaction models

 \end{thm}

-One could continue to look at higher-order interaction models by adding three-way interactions in \eqref{eq:int_model} and adapting \eqref{eq:intnorm} in a suitable way.
-However, being able to show that two-way interaction models can be fitted with random-sign hashing may well be sufficient for most applications.
+One could continue to look at higher-order interaction models by adding three-way interactions in \eqref{eq:int_model} and adapting \eqref{eq:intnorm1} and \eqref{eq:intnorm2} in suitable ways.
+However, being able to show that two-way interaction models can be fitted with $b$-bit min-wise hashing may well be sufficient for most applications.